Storstrøm Bridge: Replacement

 The new bridge will be a single-pylon cable-stayed bridge with an electrified double-tracked railway allowing speeds of 200 km/h, two road lanes allowing 80 km/h and a foot and bicycle path.
 It was scheduled to open to road traffic in 2022, and to rail traffic in 2023 however this was delayed due to the coronavirus pandemic.
 The revised opening for road traffic is now the middle of 2024, and for rail traffic in 2026.
 The Danish Road Directorate expects that the bridge will be open for cars in 2025 and for trains in early 2027.
 The construction budget for the new bridge is about DKK 2.1 billion, out of a total project budget of approx. DKK 4.1 billion.
 The ground breaking ceremony of the new bridge took place on 27 September 2018.

 The current Storstrøm Bridge is set to be demolished once the new bridge is completed.

 By October 2023, 880 meters of bridge had been constructed.

+The replacement bridge, named after Dronning Margrethe II, opened to traffic on March 23, 2026, with a formal decommissioning ceremony for the previous road crossing completed on June 6-7.
+The rail service is expected to move onto the new bridge in 2027.